Blog Diets The 90-Day Diet Plan: The Simplest Way To Lose Weight And Form Life-Long Healthy Eating Habits

 The 90-Day Diet Plan: The Simplest Way To Lose Weight And Form Life-Long Healthy Eating Habits

-The 90-day challenge diet is a dietary program that seeks to help you overhaul your eating habits replacing them with more nutritious and healthier options for weight loss.
-On this program you will be required to significantly reduce or completely cut out all unhealthy food options, making better choices for a better life.
+The 90-day challenge diet is a dietary program that seeks to help you overhaul your eating habits by replacing them with more nutritious and healthier options for weight loss.

-Hands up if you have heard the saying that ‘it takes 21 days to form a habit.’
-While this seems to be the most common belief out there it is not necessarily true.
-A study done by the British Journal of General Practice speculated that this myth came from the anecdotal evidence of plastic surgery patients who needed 21 days to adjust psychologically to their new appearance (2).
+In one study that was published in the British Journal of General Practice, researchers speculated that this myth came from the anecdotal evidence of plastic surgery patients who required 21 days to adjust psychologically to their new appearance.

 Starting a new diet can be hard.
-Worrying about what to eat, how to eat it, when and how often to exercise, how many times a day to eat, etc., can be distracting and daunting.
-In this section, we are going to advise you on how to do the 90-day diet the right way, without the fear of falling off your eating plan and back into old and destructive habits.
+Worrying about what to eat, how to eat it, when and how often to exercise, and how many times a day to eat can be both distracting and daunting.

-When looking into doing a diet challenge for whatever amount of time, most of us get caught up in the hope of weight loss.
-While this is a benefit of the 90-day diet, it is not the only one.
-Getting caught up on the number on the scale is not the best mindset to have while getting into this challenge.
+When looking into doing a diet challenge for whatever amount of time, many of us get caught up in the hope of weight loss.
+While this is a potential benefit of the 90-day diet, it’s not the only one.
+Getting caught up on the number on the scale is not the best mindset to have when getting into this challenge.

-Remember that eating right has more benefits including but not limited to:
+Remember that eating right has more potential benefits, including but not limited to (2):

 1. Reducing the risk of some cancers